Streampunk/organist/README.md

 4. Runs a transcode process for two minutes.
 5. Stops the transcode.

-The content item is described as a TVClip using the semantic definition at [schema.org](http://www.schema.org/).
+The job could be described as [actions](http://schema.org/docs/actions.html).